xuchunyang/flycheck/doc/user/flycheck-versus-flymake.rst

  Flycheck versus Flymake
 =========================

-This article provides information about Flycheck compares to the *built-in* Flymake mode.
+This article compares Flycheck to the *built-in* Flymake mode.
 It does not consider third-party extensions such as flymake-easy_ or flymake-cursor_, but references them at appropriate places.

-We aim for this comparison to be neutral and complete, but do not provide any guarantee for completeness or correctness of the following information.
+We aim for this comparison to be fair and comprehensive, but it may contain stale information.
+Please report any incorrectness and any inconsistency you find, and feel free to `edit this page`_ and improve it.
-Moreover, we consider Flycheck superior to Flymake in all aspects.
-As such, you may find this page biased towards Flycheck.
-Please excuse this as well as any factual mistake or lack of information.
-Please suggest improvements.

 .. important::

-   This comparison was written around the time Emacs 24.5 was released, and only updated infrequently since then.
-Flycheck has changed and hopefully improved meanwhile, and Flymake may have done so as well.
-As such parts of this article may be outdated and have become incorrect by now.
-Likewise screenshots that show particular behaviour of Flycheck or Flymake have aged;
-   the corresponding features of Flycheck and Flymake may look different now, or have gone altogether.

-   Please report any incorrectness and any inconsistency you find, and feel free to `edit this page`_ and improve it.
+   This comparison was updated at the time of the Emacs 26.1 release, which contains an overhaul of Flymake.
+If you are using Emacs 25.3 or below, you can still access the comparison with the previous versions of Flymake `here`_.

 .. _flymake-easy: https://github.com/purcell/flymake-easy
 .. _flymake-cursor: https://www.emacswiki.org/emacs/flymake-cursor.el
 .. _edit this page: https://github.com/flycheck/flycheck/edit/master/doc/user/flycheck-versus-flymake.rst
+.. _here: /en/31/

 Overview
 ========